What is "WAKAYAMA"?

 A style that "seems familiar but never was"

-Why is WAKAYAMA so highly regarded worldwide?
-Simply put, it is the fusion of high-spec functionality and casual design.
-This was a novel idea that had never been seen before at Hestra.
+Why is "WAKAYAMA" so highly regarded worldwide?
+In a word, it's the fusion of high-spec functionality and casual design.
+This was a groundbreaking idea for Hestra that hadn't been seen before.
 The

-leather has a texture that is so soft it could be described as smooth, and the inner lining is made of wool, which boasts outstanding heat retention.
-The spirit of craftsmanship permeates the cutting, stitching, and fashionable design, giving WAKAYAMA an indescribable sense of style.
+leather has a texture so soft you could call it smooth, and the interior uses wool that boasts exceptional heat retention.
+The spirit of craftsmanship permeates every aspect of the cutting, stitching, and fashionable design of "WAKAYAMA," giving it an indescribable stylishness.

-In fact, behind the development of this product was one Japanese man...
+In fact, there was a Japanese person behind the development of this product...

 His name is..